Interstitial cystitis: Bladder instillations

-A 50% solution of DMSO had the potential to create irreversible muscle contraction.
+50% solution of DMSO had the potential to create irreversible muscle contraction.
 However, a lesser solution of 25% was found to be reversible.
 Long-term use of DMSO is questionable, as its mechanism of action is not fully understood though DMSO is thought to inhibit mast cells and may have anti-inflammatory, muscle-relaxing, and analgesic effects.
 Other agents used for bladder instillations to treat interstitial cystitis include: heparin, lidocaine, chondroitin sulfate, hyaluronic acid, pentosan polysulfate, oxybutynin, and botulinum toxin A. Preliminary evidence suggests these agents are efficacious in reducing symptoms of interstitial cystitis, but further study with larger, randomized, controlled clinical trials is needed.

 Diet

 Diet modification is often recommended as a first-line method of self-treatment for interstitial cystitis, though rigorous controlled studies examining the impact diet has on interstitial cystitis signs and symptoms are currently lacking.
 An increase in fiber intake may alleviate symptoms.
 Individuals with interstitial cystitis often experience an increase in symptoms when they consume certain foods and beverages.
-Avoidance of these potential trigger foods and beverages such as caffeine-containing beverages including coffee, tea, and soda, alcoholic beverages, chocolate, citrus fruits, hot peppers, and artificial sweeteners may be helpful in alleviating symptoms.
+Avoidance of these potential trigger foods and beverages such as tomatoes, cranberries, caffeine-containing beverages including coffee, tea, and soda, alcoholic beverages, chocolate, citrus fruits, hot peppers, and artificial sweeteners may be helpful in alleviating symptoms.
 Diet triggers vary between individuals with IC; the best way for a person to discover his or her own triggers is to use an elimination diet.
 Sensitivity to trigger foods may be reduced if calcium glycerophosphate and/or sodium bicarbonate is consumed.
 The foundation of therapy is a modification of diet to help people avoid those foods which can further irritate the damaged bladder wall.

 The mechanism by which dietary modification benefits people with IC is unclear.
 Integration of neural signals from pelvic organs may mediate the effects of diet on symptoms of IC.

 Medications

-The antihistamine hydroxyzine failed to demonstrate superiority over placebo in treatment of people with IC in a randomized, controlled, clinical trial.
+Nonsteroidal anti-inflammatory drug and paracetamol and gastric protection combined with other conservative measures can be an effect first-line treatment.